 Technology is a great enabler.
 Modern telephony, video communications, broadband, Wi-Fi and cloud systems can help people communicate easily and freely.
 It means they have access to data and can collaborate on projects.
 This allows organisations to manage dispersed teams while maintaining fluidity and cohesion.

-The actual space needs careful thought in terms of location, adaptability and environment.
+The space in which we work needs careful thought in terms of location, adaptability and environment.
 How will people get to and from the office, how many will be there at any one time and how will they feel once they get there; will they have choice in how they enrich their work areas.

 The layout and design must encompass such things as ergonomics, acoustics, traffic flows, communication and task management to ensure the safety and well-being of your people.
 This means finding out what people want from the space, what the business demands from the space and how the two will marry to maximise productivity, health and efficiency.